MJ Melendez Player Props: Royals vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- Diamondbacks pitchers combine to allow 32 total home runs at a clip of 1.4 per game (to rank 25th in the league).
+- The Diamondbacks rank 24th in baseball in home runs given up (32 total, 1.4 per game).

-- Henry will start for the Diamondbacks, his first of the season.
+- Nelson gets the start for the Diamondbacks, his fifth of the season.
+He is 1-0 with a 4.91 ERA and 14 strikeouts in 22 2/3 innings pitched.

-- It's the season debut and his first appearance in more than a year for the 25-year-old southpaw.
+- In his last outing on Friday against the San Diego Padres, the righty threw five innings, giving up five earned runs while surrendering three hits.

+- In four games this season, the 25-year-old has a 4.91 ERA and 5.7 strikeouts per nine innings, while giving up a batting average of .222 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.